Trung28899/BlockChain-Course-1/README.md

         +, 8th Commit - 10th Commit
         +, How to do Unit Testing for Python
         +, How to create and enter virtual environment

+Script to mine a bunch of block to see the average time that the system is mining the block